The Sailing Ship Tree

 Sometimes there would be a message for us hidden in a secret hole in one of its branches.

 One of my most treasured possessions is a diary of my grandfather’s.
+I never met him, as he died before I was born.
 It’s just a simple little notebook covered in worn black leather, and the copper script inside is faded and very difficult to read.
-It tells the story of a journey he made by steamship to Australia to join his wife in 1892.
+It is about a journey he made by steamship to Australia to join his wife in 1892.
 When he arrived he discovered that she was dead.

 He remarried, and became a butler in a large house called Barkhill Mansion in the Mossley Hill area of Liverpool.
-It now belongs to Liverpool John Moore University.
-Here I am standing on the steps as if I were lady of the mansion!
+It now belongs to Liverpool John Moores University.
+Below you can see me standing on the steps as if I were lady of the mansion!
 In those days it was surrounded by countryside.
 In 1902 my father, Walter Alfred William Hollingsworth, and his twin sister Dorothy were born in the lodge cottage there.
+My father used to tell me about his ‘country’ childhood, and about the big ships he could see on the River Mersey from the gardens of the Big House.

-My own father loved writing, and would have loved the acknowledgement of being published.
+My father loved writing, and would have loved the acknowledgement of being published.
 When he died at the age of 93 I discovered some stories that he had written, some set on the Barkhill estate of his childhood.
-The discovery of these story fragments, and the diary, all put me in touch with the recent past of my own family, the grandfather I had never met, a vanished lifestyle, and, in a sense, with my own need to write.
+The discovery of these story fragments, and Grandad’s diary, all put me in touch with the recent past of my own family, the grandfather I had never met, a vanished lifestyle, my dad’s childhood.
+And so I decided to write The Sailing Ship Tree.
+It’s a made-up story, but it’s set firmly in my father’s childhood.

 Dad was the greatest influence in my career, in that he encouraged me to write from a very early age.
 He used to type up my poems and stories for me and send them to the Liverpool Echo, and he shared all my excitement when they were published on the children’s page.
 And he was always writing himself.
 To me there was nothing unusual about creating a story – it was something my dad did.
 So when I found his stories all parcelled up with their rejection slips I decided to write a book that would celebrate Dad’s life, and that would also incorporate his own memories.
 They became a kind of springboard for my novel.
 In a sense, The Sailing Ship Tree is a collaboration between my father and myself.

-Now in The Sailing Ship Tree there were three governing factors.
-It’s set in the years between 1902 and 1914 – a period in history that is well-documented and is, what’s more, still within living memory.
-Like a film-maker, I browsed and interviewed and researched, I visited the kitchens of the Big House, talked to people who were children then, avid for authentic detail.
+The Sailing Ship Tree is set in the years between 1902 and 1914 – a period in history that is well-documented.
+Like a film-maker, I browsed and interviewed and researched, I visited the kitchens of the Big House, talked to many people who were also children of servants, or had been servants themselves.

 So when I panicked over what I called in my head ‘the Dad book’, I remembered that.
 I could actually do anything I wanted with this material, in order to make the story work.
 Let go of the facts, and ‘wing it’.
 After all, that’s what you ask the reader of fiction to do, every time.

 That was the hardest thing.
-I invented two more children, Tweeny, the maid, and Master George, son of the owner of the Big House.
+I invented two more children, Tweeny, the maid, and Master George.
 The Big House itself became a kind of character, because it was the only thing that the four children had in common.
 And from that came their meeting-place, where secrets were exchanged – a chestnut tree, the sailing ship tree.